mchernolevskyi/raspberryPopularServer/README.md

 # raspberryPopularServer

-Docker compose file includes Wordpress with MySQL, ejabberd and OpenVPN.
+Docker compose file includes Wordpress with MySQL, ejabberd, photoTrivia, Freepbx with Asterisk, trilium, selfoss, pihole and OpenVPN.

-It has been tested on Raspberry 3B and 3B+ with Raspbian Stretch Lite.
+It has been tested on Raspberry 3B and 3B+ with Raspbian Buster Lite.